divnix/std/ARCHITECTURE.md

 ### Code Organization

-Standard is build around a balanced model of code organization that promotes transparency, the ability to refactor and productivity.
+Standard is built around a balanced model of code organization that promotes transparency, the ability to refactor and productivity.
 This code organization is provided by a so-called "Importer Library" housed as an independently useful component under [`divnix/paisano`](https://github.com/divnix/paisano).

 It features three principles: